2008 attacks on Christians in southern Karnataka: Christian protests

-Over 25 Christians were initially arrested by the police during the Adoration incident, in comparison to seven young members of the Bajrang Dal who had initiated the attacks.
+More than two dozen Christians were initially arrested by the police during the Adoration incident, in comparison to seven young members of the Bajrang Dal who had initiated the attacks.
 Chief Minister B. S. Yeddyurappa later stated in a press conference that a total of 153 people had been arrested during the attacks and resultant protests within a two-day period and that some had been charged with looting, arson and rioting, saying that they would be "punished in accordance with the provisions of the law under they were charged."
 The BBC reported that over 170 people had been arrested during the events.
 However, Superintendent of Police in Mangalore, N. Satheesh Kumar, claimed to have made just 89 arrests in total.
 Four policemen, half a dozen people and journalist Anil Jogi were reportedly injured in the Adoration incident, and three police vehicles damaged.
 The police stated that over 30 people were injured and eight police vehicles had been damaged in the overall attacks, and that nearly 40 people and 20 police were injured in the attacks in total.
 Several of the injured were taken to Father Muller Medical College and Wenlock District Hospital.
 Although three churches were attacked in neighbouring Udupi district, it remained peaceful during the aftermath.

 Many congregations gathered in their churches upon hearing news of the attacks, volunteering to spend the night there to protect them from further attacks.
-The local Catholic leaders demanded a peaceful bandh on 15 September in and around the city of Mangalore, and as a response Catholic traders and transport owners closed their shops and stopped their vehicles.
+Local Catholic leaders demanded a peaceful bandh on 15 September in and around the city of Mangalore, and as a response Catholic traders and transport owners closed their shops and stopped their vehicles.
 A memorandum was submitted to the district council at 10.30 am, seeking protection for the lives and property of Christians.
 Prayers were to be held in all the 48 churches of the district on Wednesday, 17 September.
 On 6 October 2008, some 10,000 people from civil society and religious organisations organised a march to protest against the anti-Christian perpetrators of the attacks.